Owls Open Action At C-USA Championship Wednesday Morning

-"I am very excited to announce the hiring of Brandon Gwin to our soccer staff," said Rice head coach Nicky Adams.
-"Brandon is considered one of the top up and coming young coaches and we are thrilled to have join our program.
-His expertise in the goalkeeper area is something specific that we were looking to fill and he has established himself as a top goalkeeper trainer.
+"Brandon is considered one of the top up-and-coming young coaches, and we are thrilled to have him working with the program," said Rice head coach Nicky Adams.
+"His expertise in the goalkeeper area is something specific that we were looking to fill and he has established himself as a top goalkeeper trainer.
 With his passion for the game and work ethic we know that Brandon is going to contribute to the championship ways here at Rice.
 Our players are very fortunate to have him as one of their coaches."

-After graduating from Catholic High School in Baton Rouge, La. in 2006, Gwin spent two seasons in the net for the Premier Development League's Baton Rouge Capitals during 2007 and 2008.
+After graduating from Catholic High School in Baton Rouge, La., in 2006, Gwin spent two seasons in the net for the Premier Development League's Baton Rouge Capitals during 2007 and 2008.
 Before joining the LSU staff, Gwin spent five seasons as a varsity, junior varsity and goalkeepers coach at Catholic High, while also serving a four-year stint as a `keeper coach with the Baton Rouge Soccer Association.
 Gwin earned his Bachelor of Arts degree from LSU in 2010.